Princeton Avenue Improvements

 - Spring 2021: Obtain Caltrans Right-of-Way Certification (this process takes several months)

-- Summer 2021: Obtain Federal Highway Administration (FHWA) Authorization to Proceed with construction., and solicit bids for construction
+- Summer 2021: Obtain FHWA Authorization to Proceed with construction, and solicit bids for construction

 - Fall 2021: Award construction contract.
 Construction begins.